-11. Cold-Mix Sulphur-Lime Spray.
+14. Cold-Mix Sulphur-Lime Spray.
 Growers occasionally are unable to obtain casein spreader for preparing dry-mix or to get a prepared mixture.
 In such instances it is possible to substitute sweet skimmed milk for the casein spreader.
-The formula is 8 pounds of superfine sulphur, 4 pounds of spraying or chemical hydrated lime, and 1⁄2 gallon of sweet skimmed milk.
+The formula is 8 pounds of superfine sulphur, 4 pounds of spraying or chemical hydrated lime, and $\frac{1}{2}$ gallon of sweet skimmed milk.

-Mix sulphur and lime in the dry state, dilute the milk with an equal quantity of water and add to the sulphur and lime mixture while stirring, and mix to a paste, adding more water if necessary.
+Mix sulphur and lime in the dry state, dilute the milk with an equal quanity of water and add to the sulphur and lime mixture while stirring, and mix to a paste, adding more water if necessary.
 When smooth, dilute to permit straining, then strain into the sprayer tank and apply.
-Observe the same precautions regarding agitation as indicated in Section 10 for drymix sulphur-lime spray.
+Observe the same precautions regarding agitation as indicated in Section 13 for drymix sulphur-lime spray.

-12. Wettable Sulphur.
+15. Wettable Sulphur.
 For certain applications on peaches and plums, hydrated lime is undesirable because of its tendency to stain the fruit.
 For this purpose, dry or paste sulphurs that have been treated to make them wettable are available.
 They contain little or no lime.
 Such materials may also be used in any application as a substitute for dry-mix.

 Wettable sulphurs and sulphur pastes are prepared by many spray material manufacturers and usually are sold under various trade names.
 It is not practicable to determine experimentally the value and limits of safety of each of these materials but most of them are probably safe if properly used.
-When used on peaches in connection with lead arsenate, the instructions given in Section 61 should be followed.
+When used on peaches in connection with lead arsenate, the instructions given in Section 58 should be followed.

-- 13. Limitations in use of Dry-Mix and Wettable Sulphur.
-These materials have been tried quite extensively on apples and pears for the control of scab.
+16. Limitations in use of Dry-Mix and Wettable Sulphur.
+These materials have been used quite extensively on apples and pears for the control of scab.
 While it is true that excellent results have been obtained in some seasons and with certain varieties, the fact remains that dry-mix and wettable sulphur are not effective under severe conditions nor with highly susceptible varieties.
-Their general use, therefore, should be confined to summer applications on peaches and Japanese plums. - 14.
-Flotation Sulphur.
-A recent introduction to the list of spraying materials is flotation sulphur, a by-product from the manufacture of illuminating gas.
-This is available for spraying in two physical forms: dry wettable powder and paste.
-The dry wettable is easily handled and mixes well with water.
-It contains about 70 per cent actual sulphur and is available in well standardized condition.
-The paste form of flotation sulphur is available in some parts of the country in a well standardized form.
-It contains about 35 per cent sulphur, one-half the amount present in the dry wettable.
-The paste has the inherent disadvantages of any paste, but can be mixed with water without difficulty.
-Extreme variations and even undesirable properties may be present in pastes, or even dry flotation sulphurs, unless they have been properly prepared and standardized for spraying purposes.
+Their general use, therefore, should be confined to summer applications on peaches and Japanese plums.

+17. Flotation Sulphur.
+A recent introduction to the list of spraying materials is flotation sulphur.
+This is a by-product of the manufacture of illuminating gas.
+Flotation sulphur is available in two physical forms: paste and wettable powder.
+The wettable form is more easily handled but evidently is not as effective per unit of sulphur as the paste.
+The paste has the inherent disadvantages of a paste and there has been considerable lack of uniformity between lots but this difficulty seems to have been eliminated and the paste seems to be more effective than the dry wettable form.
+The full range of usefulness of this material has not been determined for Michigan conditions, but available information indicates that flotation sulphur can be used satisfactorily wherever dry-mix or wettable sulphur is recommended.
+It is not equal to the usually recommended concentrations of limesulphur for the control of apple scab, but has given good results in the after blossom applications when scab has been well controlled in the preblossom sprays.
+Serious injury to foliage and fruit has not been observed to follow its use.